ITRS-Group/monitor-merlin/encrypted_merlin.md

 This can be done with `scp`, for example, in a situation where we have one master and one poller:

 On master:
-scp /opt/monitor/op5/merlin/key.pub poller_ip:/opt/monitor/op5/merlin/master.pub
+asmonitor scp -p /opt/monitor/op5/merlin/key.pub poller_ip:/opt/monitor/op5/merlin/master.pub

 On poller:
-scp /opt/monitor/op5/merlin/key.pub master_ip:/opt/monitor/op5/merlin/poller.pub
+asmonitor scp -p /opt/monitor/op5/merlin/key.pub master_ip:/opt/monitor/op5/merlin/poller.pub

 **Important:** The private key (key.priv) should never be shared.